-The Court's Rules of Practice and Procedure, last revised effective November 10, 2020 to incorporate new rules applicable to class actions, govern its procedures and are available on the Court's website.
+The Court's Rules of Practice and Procedure, last revised effective September 20, 2021, govern its procedures and are available on the Court's website.
 As an appellate Court, the Court does not hold trials, hear witness testimony, or receive new evidence.
 In deciding a case, it considers the Board decision, the record before the Board, and the briefs submitted by the parties.
 If the issues warrant, the Court holds oral argument.
 Most arguments are held in Washington, D.C., but on occasion the Court sits in other locations.